gonervirt/owon_bluetooth_voice/README.md

 * asyncio : async managment

 ## License
-this tool is developed under CECIL license. it is free and open source. any modification of the code have to be published in the same terms.
+this tool is developed under CC by SA-NC license. it is free and open source. any modification of the code have to be published in the same terms.